gitlabhq/gitlabhq/CONTRIBUTING.md

 Team labels are always capitalized so that they show up as the first label for any issue.

-### Priority labels (~Deliverable, ~Stretch, ~"Next Patch Release")
+### Milestone labels (~Deliverable, ~Stretch, ~"Next Patch Release")

-Priority labels help us clearly communicate expectations of the work for the release.
-There are two levels of priority labels:
+Milestone labels help us clearly communicate expectations of the work for the release.
+There are three levels of Milestone labels:

 - ~Deliverable: Issues that are expected to be delivered in the current milestone.